-1.17 The proposal is in a highly sustainable location with good access to public transport (Public Transport Accessibility Level 6a, 'Excellent') and is proposed as car-free.
-The provision of 78 secure long-stay cycle spaces for the new residents along with 6 for the proposed commercial users is a significant improvement and encourages environmentally sustainable transport.
-London Plan and local authority policy seeks the provision of one dedicated car parking space for people with disabilities.
+- 1.22 The proposed commercial space is envisaged to be for the provision of a local convenience store.
+As described below, we have consistently discovered high levels of community support for the retention of this store which is seen as an important community retail offer, offering choice and ease of access to local residents.
+Discussions have taken place with the current tenant (Sainsburys) in the redesign of the ground floor to ensure that it would meet their commercial operational requirements for re-occupation. - 1.23 The proposal is in a highly sustainable location with good access to public transport (Public Transport Accessibility Level 6a, 'Excellent') and is proposed as car-free.
+The provision of 30 secure long-stay cycle spaces for the new residents along with 2 secure long-stay cycle spaces for the proposed commercial users is a significant improvement and encourages environmentally sustainable transport.
+The London Plan and local authority policy seeks the provision of one dedicated car parking space for people with disabilities.
 The intention is to convert an existing car parking bay on Petyward to achieve this provision.